Prince1520/Spotify-Clone/README.md

-Spotify Clone Project
+<h1>Spotify Clone Project</h1>

 Description

-This project is a clone of the popular music streaming service Spotify.
-It aims to replicate some of the core functionalities and user interface of Spotify using [list technologies or frameworks used, e.g., React, Node.js, etc.].
+<p>This project is a clone of the popular music streaming service Spotify.
+It aims to replicate some of the core functionalities and user interface of Spotify using CSS only</p>

-Features
+<h3>Features</h3>

 User Authentication: Sign up, log in, log out functionality.
 Music Playback: Play, pause, skip tracks.